Get Video Assessment

 5. Time: Trust Requires Patience

-The most uncomfortable truth: trust in the Swiss market takes time.
+The most uncomfortable truth: Swiss clients take their time to trust you.
 You cannot build in three months the reputation an established company developed over ten years.

-But you can accelerate the process — not through shortcuts, but through consistency.
+But you can accelerate the process.
+Not through shortcuts.
+Through consistency.
 Every consistent touchpoint, every kept promise, every transparent communication shortens the path.
 Piece by piece.

 Building trust in Switzerland is not a sprint.
 It is not a marathon either.
 It is daily handcraft.
 Every consistent touchpoint is a building block.
 Every broken expectation tears ten blocks out again.
 That is why I always tell my clients: promise less than you can keep.
-And then keep more. — Miriam Beck
+And then keep more. — Miriam Beck, Alchemy Zürich

 The Most Common Trust Mistakes in Switzerland